ecwpz91/ecwpz91.github.io/_posts/2017-09-08-CloudForms via OpenShift using Docker.md

         systemctl enable docker
         systemctl reboot

-5. Download the Linux oc binary from Red Hat Customer Portal and place it in your path.
+5. Download the Linux oc binary from [Red Hat Customer Portal][3] and place it in your path.

    Alternatively, create and run the following script: